 Students must be present for announced tests or a "0" will be issued.
 Exceptions will be managed on a case-by-case basis.
 Illness and emergency situations may require documentation.
-All missed assignments must be remediated as soon as possible at the discretion of the instructor or program coordinator.
+All missed assignments must be remediated as soon as possible at the instructor or program coordinator's discretion.